On the differential structure of metric measure spaces and applications: Preliminaries

-\begin{remark} {\rm Notice that in denoting the minimal $p$-weak upper `gradient' by $\weakgrad f$, we are losing the reference to the exponent $p$, which plays a role in the definition as it affects the class of test plans.
+\begin{remark} {\rm Observe that in denoting the minimal $p$-weak upper `gradient' by $\weakgrad f$, we are losing the reference to the exponent $p$, which plays a role in the definition as it affects the class of test plans.
 A more appropriate notation would be $|D f|_{w,p}$.
+With this notation we have that for $f\in \s^p(X,\sfd,\mm)$ and $p'\leq p$ it holds $|Df|_{w,p'}\leq |Df|_{w,p}$ $\mm$-a.e..
+It is a longstanding open problem to understand whether the other inequality holds.